-For many years, Georgetown water has exhibited poor aesthetic qualities (color, odor, and taste) that have yielded problems in various areas of town.
+For many years, GWD water has exhibited poor aesthetic qualities (color, odor, and taste) that have yielded problems in various areas of town.
 Complaints of staining have been received from customers throughout town.
 The color is the result of dissolved iron and manganese being oxidized by the chlorine added for bacteria disinfection.
-Once oxidized, the iron and manganese precipitates to a fine particulate that can attach to laundry, appliances, fixtures, etc. Color problems have also been associated with flow surges in the system from high volume water use or at the beginning of the filter backwash cycle at the WTP.
+Once oxidized, the iron and manganese precipitates to a fine particulate that can attach to laundry, appliances, fixtures, etc. This process can also occur in your home when bleach is used for cleaning.
+Color problems have also been associated with flow surges in the system from high volume water use or at the beginning of the filter backwash cycle at the WTP.

-Odor complaints have been received from many areas of town, but appear to be more common in the north and east sides of town.
+Odor complaints have been received from many areas, mostly in the north and east sides of town, but have declined significantly since 2015.
 The odors are more prevalent in the late summer when the temperature of the water in the distribution system rises.
-Order and taste can be controlled by maintaining a higher chlorine residual.
+GWD has been controlling order and taste issues by maintaining a higher chlorine residual than in previous years.
 Since excess chlorine is detrimental to the color problem, but beneficial to the odor and taste problem, GWD is constantly trying to balance these two competing issues.
 In addition, residual chlorine levels are also reduced over the longer travel times to the far ends of the distribution system.
-Lower water velocity and sediment buildup in the many dead end runs throughout town also contribute to reduced chlorine residuals.
-These areas also tend to have older water because they are further from the WTP, which is the source of the newest water entering the distribution system.
+Lower water velocity and sediment buildup in many dead end pipes throughout town also contribute to reduced chlorine residuals.
+These areas also tend to have older water because they are further from the WTP, where new water is constantly entering the distribution system.
 Longer water age is an indicator of diminished water quality.
 Historically, GWD has flushed the entire distribution system semiannually, and problem areas more often.
 This has helped to remove much of the sediments from the water mains, and introduce newer water into areas with longer water age.
-While this effort provides some benefit, it has not eliminated the problems.
+While this effort provides some benefit, it has not eliminated problems everywhere.